juliannetzer/wise2223_worldbuilding_unity/session2.md

 ## Animations window

 To animate an object, open the "Animation" window (Window -> Animation -> Anmation).
-The select the GameObject you want to animate in the hierarchy window, now you should see this in the Animation Window:
+Then select the GameObject you want to animate in the hierarchy window, now you should see this in the Animation Window:
 ![](images/beginanimating.jpeg)
 Click on "Create" this creates an *Animation Clip*.